notnotjake/bake/project-goals.md

 - should it be encapsulated or should it inherit css

+should items that aren't affected be stored in publish or source? we dont want dupes if we can help it...

 have all the source stuff in main directory and build in a publish directory have all the built stuff in root and have source in a source directory have build in publish dir and source in source dir